American Sign Language grammar: Non-Manual Markers

-Proximalization

-This parameter is a linguistic feature only found in infants with ASL as a primary language.
-Babies learn and acquire more motor skills in the arms, shoulders, knuckles, and fingers thanks to the early acquisition of signed language.

-Due to the exclusivity of this characteristic, as well as being a physical attribute rather than a performed one, this parameter is not widely discussed.
-It is mostly shared between members of the Deaf community.

 Hand dominance

 Understanding ASL grammar requires understanding the difference between a signer's dominant and non-dominant hand.
 If a person is right-handed, then their right hand is their dominant hand, and their left hand is their non-dominant hand.
 Almost all signs are completed with the more active, dominant hand, while the non-dominant hand serves as a base.
 For signs requiring two hands, the dominant hand performs more of the active component.

 Word order

 ASL is a subject–verb–object (SVO) language.
 However, OSV is also an accepted sentence form.

 Topic–comment order

 The default SVO word order is sometimes altered by processes including topicalization and null elements.
 This is marked either with non-manual signals like eyebrow or body position, or with prosodic marking such as pausing.
 These non-manual grammatical markings (such as eyebrow movement or head-shaking) may optionally spread over the c-command domain of the node which it is attached to.
 However, ASL is a pro-drop language, and when the manual sign that a non-manual grammatical marking is attached to is omitted, the non-manual marking obligatorily spreads over the c-command domain.

 The full sentence structure in ASL is [topic] [subject] verb [object] [subject–pronoun–tag].
 Topics and tags are both indicated with non-manual features, and both give a great deal of flexibility to ASL word order.
 Within a noun phrase, the word order is noun–number and noun–adjective.

 ASL does not have a copula (linking 'to be' verb).
 For example: